 With Thanksgiving almost behind me, but hopefully not still ON my behind, I am contemplating my defense plan against the traditional weight gain of the Christmas season.

-For me, the leftover pie, cake or cookies beckon most loudly when everybody has gone home.
-Of course, I try to pawn off any extra food, but I’ve observed that more and more, people decline.
+For me, the leftover pie, cake, or cookies beckon most loudly when everybody has gone home.
+So, of course, I try to palm off any extra food, but I’ve observed that more and more people decline.
 And who can blame them?

-After accidentally buying several 7-1/2 inch glass pie plates on Ebay a few years ago, I noticed the average pie recipe, when cut in half would fit perfectly into my small pie plates.
-Although reduced in size, there still seemed to be plenty of dessert for our special family dinners (hubby, me, 2 sons and their wives and kids) with few to no leftovers.
+After accidentally buying several 7-1/2 inch glass pie plates on eBay a few years ago, I noticed the average pie recipe, when cut in half, would fit perfectly into my small pie plates.
+Although reduced in size, there still seemed to be plenty of dessert for our special family dinners (hubby, me, two sons, and their wives and kids) with few to no leftovers.

-One of my favorite ways to downsize dessert servings is to use these mini-tart silicone molds. as seen in the Pumpkin Pie Mini-Tarts and the Browned Butter Pecan Mini Tarts below.
-These molds that are even smaller as seen in Mascarpone Cheesecake Mini-Tarts below right.
+One of my favorite ways to downsize dessert servings is to use these mini-tart silicone molds, as seen in the Pumpkin Pie Mini-Tarts and the Browned Butter Pecan Mini Tarts below.
+These molds are even smaller, as seen in Mascarpone Cheesecake Mini-Tarts below right.
 They are the perfect size to eat out of hand.
-Also good for people who want to try several different desserts.
+Also suitable for people who want to try several desserts.

 For Those of You Worried About People Not Getting Enough To Eat:

 I remind myself that anything in short supply suddenly seems more precious and popular.
-Better to have people fighting over the last piece than trying to pawn off half a cake on people who really don’t want it or worse, me eating it later.
+Better to have people fighting over the last piece than trying to palm off half a cake on people who don’t want it or, worse, me eating it later.
 After all, we’re talking about dessert here.
-Nobody really NEEDS it.
+Nobody NEEDS it.

 A Word of Caution About Downsizing Recipes:

 Don’t forget to adjust baking times.
-A half-recipe will likely take more than half the original time but not quite as long as a whole recipe.
+For example, a half-recipe will probably take more than half the original time, but not as long as a whole recipe.